 It will be open to the High Courts to consider and lay down category of cases where proceedings or part thereof can be conducted online by designated Courts or otherwise.”

-Goel and Lalit JJ were concerned about HCs issuing directions on video conferencing in Krishna Veni Nagam v.
+Goel and Lalit JJ were concerned in Krishna Veni Nagam v.
 Harish Nagam, [Transfer Petition (Civil) No. 1912 of 2014] too:

-“That in every district in the country video conferencing is now available.
-In any case, wherever such facility is available, it ought to be fully utilized and all the High Courts ought to issue appropriate administrative instructions to regulate the use of video conferencing for certain category of cases.
+“That in every district in the country video-conferencing is now available.
+In any case, wherever such facility is available, it ought to be fully utilized and all the High Courts ought to issue appropriate administrative instructions to regulate the use for certain category of cases.
 Matrimonial cases where one of the parties resides outside Court’s jurisdiction is one of such categories.
-Wherever one or both the parties make a request for use of video conference, proceedings may be conducted on video conferencing, obviating the needs of the party to appear in person.”
+Wherever one or both the parties make a request for use of video-conference, proceedings may be conducted, obviating the needs of the party to appear in person.”

 3 Judge Bench overruled Krishna Veni to a limited extent.
 On the outcome, in Santhini v.
-Vijaya Venketesh, [Transfer Petition (Civil) No. 1278 of 2016] the Court split 2:1; Misra CJI and Justice Khanwilkar in the majority, with Justice Chandrachud dissenting.
+Vijaya Venketesh, [Transfer Petition (Civil) No. 1278 of 2016] the Court split 2 [Misra CJI and Justice Khanwilkar]: 1 [Justice Chandrachud].